neooblaster/-testcomplete-LockManager/README.md

 }
 ````

-You can pass data to put in the lock file by filling the second argument.
+You can pass data to add content in the lock file by filling the second argument.
 In that case, you have to provided the first argument which is the lock name.
-Set ``null`` to previously lock name set with method `setLockName()`.
+Set ``null`` to use lock name previously set with method `setLockName()`.

+**Important** : If you pass data to fill the lock file content (2nd argument),
+``lock()`` method will check for the content when the lock file will exists.
+In the case where the content will match, ``lock()`` will returns `true` indicating
+we retrieved the lock for our usage, considering that lock has been
+set by this processing, else it returns ``false`` as expected.
+**So the lock content must be very specific and unique as like a process ID.
+That
+could lead to concurrent execution if content is too general**.

 ````javascript
 if(LockMgr.lock(null, 'Process ID : 1234')){